GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

 `auth` healthchecks, since these would not work on a new and empty Gerrit server.
 The default configuration can be overwritten by adding the `healthcheck.config` file as a key-value pair to `gerrit.etc.config` as for every other configuration.

+SSH keys should be configured via the helm-chart using the `gerrit.etc.secret` map.
+Gerrit will create its own keys, if none are present in the site, but if multiple Gerrit pods are running, each Gerrit instance would have its own keys.
+Users accessing Gerrit via a load balancer would get issues due to changing host keys.

 ### Installing Gerrit plugins